camunda-community-hub/zeebe-client-node-js/README.md

 })
 ```

-If you are using TypeScript, you can supply an interface describing the workflow variables, and parameterize the worker:
+If you are using TypeScript, you can supply an interface describing the process variables, and parameterize the worker:

 ```TypeScript
 interface Variables {